Financial Instruments: Credit Losses (Portfolio 5187)

 The analysis is drawn from review of authoritative GAAP, but also from the supporting project materials of the Financial Accounting Standards Board—for example, the basis for the board’s conclusions and related dissents, exposure drafts, comment letters, and other project documentation.

-This Portfolio may be cited as Bloomberg BNA Tax and Accounting Portfolio 5187, Green, Financial Instruments: Credit Losses (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5187, Green, Financial Instruments: Credit Losses (Accounting Policy and Practice Series).
 Within the Accounting Policy and Practice Portfolio Series, however, references to the Portfolios will include only the Portfolio numbers and titles.

 Table of Contents

 II.
 Scope of the Expected Credit Loss Model